 What is not so widely known is that they did in fact experiment with a plastic coating in 1972, at the time of the Apollo 17 mission.

-The Apollo 17 patch shown on the right is an extremely rare example of the results of this experimentation, as the process was never taken into production.
+The patch shown on the right is a rare example of the results of this experimentation, as the process was never taken into production.

 The coating appears to be thin plastic and it's worth noting that the experiment was not very successful as the patch is slightly warped overall.
 This may be why they decided not to adopt the process at the time.